Hematopoietic cell surface markers (CD34 and more)

 3

-Surface markers are protein, carbohydrate, or lipid molecules embedded in the cell membrane.
+Cell surface markers are protein, carbohydrate, or lipid molecules embedded in the cell membrane.
 Each type of cell has a specific set of surface markers that makes it unique.
 Surface markers include molecules that are able to bind various other molecules or cells, or antibodies directed against them.
-Antibodies recognizing similar antigens are grouped into clusters, and are known as clusters of differentiation (CD)
+Antibodies recognizing similar antigens are grouped into clusters, and are known as clusters of differentiation (CD).
+Key CD markers in hematology include CD34, CD38, CD19, CD235a and CD45.

 Function of Cell Surface Markers